 Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 If you are struggling with sleep issues but don’t know what the problem is, this sleep disorder is a possibility.
 It is one of the rarer sleep afflictions in Australia, with somewhere between .005% and .3% of the population suffering from it.
-Exact numbers are hard to establish simply because Idiopathic hypersomnia symptoms can often be attributed to other conditions.
-However, if you do have issues with sleep, knowing what it is and what it does can be helpful.
+Exact numbers are complex to establish simply because Idiopathic hypersomnia symptoms can often be attributed to other conditions.
+However, knowing what it is and what it does can be helpful if you do have sleep issues.

 What is Idiopathic hypersomnia?

 Idiopathic hypersomnia is considered uncommon, but with just 1 in 6 cases resulting in remission, it is a chronic issue for anyone who suffers from it.
-As the condition develops, a sufferer may sleep as much as 16 hours a day, which will obviously impact everything they do.
+As the condition develops, sufferers may sleep as much as 16 hours daily, impacting everything they do.

 How does this sleep disorder develop?

-Nevertheless, other theories involve nervous system dysfunction, which is the result of an autoimmune response to a viral infection or issues with nerve cells.
+Nevertheless, other theories involve nervous system dysfunction, which results from an autoimmune response to a viral infection or issues with nerve cells.
 Only continued research will reveal the correct answer.

-Idiopathic hypersomnia impacts how the brain regulates sleep patterns, with the result that if you are affected by it, you will find yourself needing to sleep during the day.
-As the condition progresses, the amount of additional sleep needed will grow, with some sufferers sleeping for more than sixteen hours every day.
+Idiopathic hypersomnia impacts how the brain regulates sleep patterns, so if you are affected by it, you will need to sleep during the day.
+As the condition progresses, the amount of additional sleep needed will grow, with some sufferers sleeping more than sixteen hours daily.

 What are some of the symptoms?

 The key part of Idiopathic hypersomnia symptoms is the excessive need for sleep.
-The most obvious manifestation of this is a need to sleep during the day, with increased frequency.
-However, despite taking long naps during the day, often for over an hour at a time, you will still feel tired and lacking energy.
-No matter how much you sleep, you never get that refreshed feeling that comes after you wake up from a quality period of sleep.
+The most obvious manifestation of this is a need to sleep more frequently during the day.
+However, you will still feel tired and lacking energy despite taking long naps during the day, often for over an hour at a time.
+No matter how much you sleep, you never get that refreshed feeling after you wake up from a quality sleep period.

 But it is not just the time you spend sleeping that impacts you.
 Unlike some sleep disorders, some Idiopathic hypersomnia symptoms change your focus, too.
-You constantly feel tired and end up thinking about sleep for most of the time you are awake.
+You constantly feel tired and think about sleeping, but most of the time, you are awake.
 After some time with Idiopathic hypersomnia, you may even begin to crave sleep like a drug and do so almost from the moment you wake up.

 This can leave you feeling disoriented and lead to issues with memory loss and an inability to focus on what you are doing, sometimes called sleep drunkenness.
 You may find yourself operating on autopilot, eating meals and so on, but then be unable to remember doing them.